WHO announces new expert group to investigate origins of covid-19 and other outbreaks

 “I think the biggest value will not be for covid at all,” said Gostin.
 “I think the biggest value will be [for WHO to have] an expert standing committee rigorously vetted for any conflicts with a global charge to investigate novel pathogens.
 This will not be the last one.”

 Even so, much of the initial work will inevitably be on following up from loose threads in the previous WHO-China mission or looking at new evidence that has emerged since.
-Van Kerkhove pointed to new data that had come out about SARS-like coronavirus in bats in the region and studies of the animals sold in markets in Wuhan before the outbreak.
+Van Kerkhove pointed to new data that has come out about SARS-like coronavirus in bats in the region and studies of the animals sold in markets in Wuhan before the outbreak.

 Whether China will allow more access for investigators, however, remains unclear.
-Pressure from Chinese officials and researchers helped lead the WHO-China mission to Wuhan helped lead to its vague and inconclusive findings.
+Pressure from Chinese officials and researchers helped lead the WHO-China mission to Wuhan to its vague and inconclusive findings.